Blackadder: (kicks a cat across the room)

 - In Mercedes Lackey's When the Bough Breaks, the rich and successful father horrifically sexually abuses his preteen daughter.
 When he's brought to the elven version of justice, it's shown that his father physically and psychologically abused him as a child.

-- From Veronica Mars we have Aaron Echolls, who abuses his son.
-We learn later that his father was also an abusive alcoholic.
+- Aaron Echolls, who abuses his son.
+We learn later that his father was also an abusive alcoholic who beat his mother in front of him and put out cigarettes in his hands.

 - The abused child in question, Logan Echolls torments Veronica, provides the drugs that are used in her rape, and arranges such deranged activities as "bum fights."
 Despite being one of her biggest tormenters, he eventually became Veronica's boyfriend.
 He became woobified, as large portions of the audience chose to excuse his actions on the basis of the abuse he suffered at the hands of his father.